BABY FORMULA

 Seborrheic Dermatitis

 This form of eczema is commonly referred to as cradle cap.
-Seborrheic dermatitis is not an allergic reaction like the other forms of eczema.
-It tends to affect areas of the skin with more oil-producing glands like the scalp, nose, and back.
+Seborrheic dermatitis is not an allergic reaction and tends to affect areas of the skin with more oil-producing glands.
+It tends to affect areas of the skin with more oil-producing glands, such as the scalp, nose, and back.

 In infants, it mainly appears on the scalp, but it can also cause a rash around the eye and nose areas.
 In most cases, the cradle cap goes away once the baby gets to 6 - 12 months of age.